 There are many types of selection bias, each and every one of them impacting the validity of your data in a specific way.
 Let’s go over some of the most common ones:

 Sampling bias is a form of selection bias that occurs when we don’t collect data from all the people who could be in our population on a crucial variable.
-Some of the reasons for this could be: The researcher gathers their sample mostly from convenience or convenience sampling, or sometimes by carefully selecting individuals who are similar and have similar characteristics to study subjects but have yet to be randomly chosen from their population.
+Some of the reasons for this could be that the researcher gathers their sample mostly from convenience or convenience sampling, or sometimes by carefully selecting individuals who are similar and have similar characteristics to study subjects but have yet to be randomly chosen from their population.

 This can skew any statistical analysis and understanding of the results in that particular case